 The youngest girl gazed up and looked around for reassurance that she was meant to be resting and then tucked her head under and closed her eyes.
 We then moved from a folded Seed Pose, slowly unravelling like a growing sprout into a standing Tree Pose moving in the wind.
 “Look – we can sway like a tree in the wind!” said the youngest child as she used her arms to sway her body from one side to the other.
 “Haha – absolutely – I love it.
 We can all sway in the wind and try to stay balanced on one leg as we do so.”
 I added, mimicking her.

 Their enthusiasm to try new things shows us how creative pursuits are fun and good for you.
-They remind us to laugh at the simplest, silliest of things, including ourselves.
-They remind us to get excited about things, regardless of how slight.
+Children remind us to laugh at the simplest, silliest of things, including ourselves.
+Children remind us to get excited about things, regardless of how slight.
 They remind us to put ourselves fully into things when trying to do something, without the fear of failure.
-They also highlight the importance of expressing yourself sincerely and honestly, as people appreciate hearing what works and feels good (also what doesn’t work and what doesn’t feel good).
+They also highlight the importance of expressing yourself sincerely and honestly, as people appreciate hearing what works and feel good (also what doesn’t work and what doesn’t feel good).

 Children live in each moment and remind us that each one is a fleeting fragment that must be focussed on for everything that it is, as fully and wholeheartedly as we are able to.
 At the end of the class, the entire family sat up and smiled at one another. “ Dad you were funny!” said the youngest child.
 “Well I was just having fun!” said Dad.
 The girls left with their Dad, while their Mom stayed behind to chat further – “I can see how the girls enjoyed and benefitted from the class.
 What are the actual benefits of children’s yoga?”
 She asked.